ChristosPatitis/Restaurant-Business-Analysis/README.md

 ## Project Overview

-This project analyzes restaurant sales data to uncover key business insights related to revenue, customer behavior, product performance, and profitability.
+In this project, I analyze restaurant sales data to understand how the business performs over time, what customers are ordering, and which products generate the most profit.

-The goal is to simulate a real-world data analyst scenario and provide actionable recommendations to improve business performance.
+The goal is to approach this like a real data analyst: explore the data, identify patterns, and provide insights that could help improve business decisions.

 ---